jimenez2society/-pwdg-/README.md

 ## An inside look

+#### \* **READ** — Before we get started on this section I would just like to express that this is way more code needed to build this simple password generator with the functionality that it has now.
+However, the reason I took so many extra steps was to be able to practice prototypes, object methods and mainly to practice javascript proxies.

 ### **The Password class**

-#### You will find the class in the `Password.js` file.
+#### You will find this class in the `Password.js` file.
 It makes up all of the functionaliy to generate a randomized password

 <br/>